cflynn07/dotfiles/README.md

 - iTerm2 colorscheme: thayer
 - vim colorscheme: delek
 - tools:
+  - [asciinema](https://asciinema.org/) asciinema (formerly ascii.io) is a free and open source solution for recording terminal sessions and sharing them on the web.
   - [broot](https://github.com/Canop/broot) A new way to see and navigate directory trees
   - [bropages](https://github.com/hubsmoke/bro) a CLI to interact with bropages.org (http://bropages.org)
   - [glcoud](https://cloud.google.com/sdk/install)